kdheepak/Mines-Tutorial/2-02-jupyter-notebooks/exercises.md

 *Hint: You can use a separate new variable*

-**Exercise**

-Find what is wrong with the following expression.
+3) Find what is wrong with the following expression.
 Can you fix it?

 ```python